Aurora-RGB/Docs/content/devices/alienware.md

 You can use Aurora profiles and brand specific integrations (like Chroma and Lightsync) with LightFX & Alienware devices using Aurora.

+{{% alert "Currently only Alienware laptop keyboards are supported.
+We need developers with access to hardware to add support to more devices" "warn" %}}

 # Required Software

 One of: